Head & Neck Cancers

 U.S. News has named Jefferson among the best hospitals in the nation for Cancer care.

-A history of heavy smoking and alcohol use may make you at a higher risk of developing head and neck cancer.
-Symptoms can include pain, a growing neck mass, shortness of breath, weight loss, a hoarse voice, difficulty swallowing, ear pain and/or difficulty opening the mouth.
+A history of heavy smoking, excessive alcohol use, and human papillomavirus (HPV) – a very common sexually transmitted disease (STD) – may increase your risk of developing head and neck cancer.
+Symptoms can include pain, a growing neck mass, weight loss, a hoarse voice, difficulty swallowing, ear pain and/or difficulty opening the mouth.

-Head and neck cancers and the modalities used to treat them have a significant impact on a person's appearance and ability to eat, speak, hear and even breathe.
-Surgeons of our Center for Head and Neck Surgery offer the newest and most advanced surgical options to maximize the chance of cure and minimize the side effects for patients diagnosed with head and neck cancer.
+Head and neck cancers and their treatments have a significant impact on a person's appearance and ability to eat, speak, hear and even breathe.
+Surgeons at the Jefferson Health Center for Head and Neck Surgery offer the newest and most advanced surgical options to maximize the chance of cure and minimize the side effects for head and neck cancer patients.

 Cancers may arise from many locations within the head and neck regions, including: